 Here are some common Blue Screen of Death error codes:

-How To Fix it on Your PC
+How To Repair it on Your PC

 A Blue Screen of Death might be stressful, but it doesn’t have to ruin your day – or mean the end for your PC.

-However, you could try a few actions if the error screen doesn’t clear up automatically.
+However, you could try a few actions if the error doesn’t clear up automatically.
 Here are a few tricks you can try to fix the Blue Screen of Death on your PC:

 - Write down the error code displayed on the BSoD and troubleshoot the problem using Microsoft’s BSoD troubleshooting website.
 This support website provides clear instructions for fixing various BSoD error codes, and you should find clear next steps on the platform.